open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

 This strategy will probably be used for some time for the PK layer, while we figure out what the future of that layer is: parts of it (parse/write, ECDSA signatures in the format that X.509 & TLS want) are not covered by PSA, so they will need to keep existing in some way.
-Also the PK layer is also a good place for dispatching to either PSA or `mbedtls_xxx_restartable` while that part is not covered by PSA yet.
+(Also, the PK layer is a good place for dispatching to either PSA or `mbedtls_xxx_restartable` while that part is not covered by PSA yet, if we decide to do that.)

 Replace calls for each operation
 --------------------------------